meta-soul/MetaSpore/java/online-serving/feature-extract/README.md

    ```

-4. Execute generate to verify whether the corresponding domain and repository are generated under target/generated-sources, and then perform the Test test
+4. The plugin is executed automatically during your spring boot compilation phase.
+Manual executing is also supported.
+Execute generate to verify whether the corresponding domain and repository are generated under target/generated-sources, and then perform the Test test
    ```shell
    // Generate the code in generated-sources mvn com.dmetasoul.metaspore:feature-extract:1.0-SNAPSHOT:generate
    ```

-5. If it is developed in idea, you can mark the automatically generated code as Generated Sources Root, which is convenient for jumping and debugging
+5. target/generated-sources/feature/java will be automatically added to the root path during your spring boot project compile phase.
+Manual addition is also supported.
+If it is developed in idea, you can mark the automatically generated code as Generated Sources Root, which is convenient for jumping and debugging

    Right click target/generated-sources/feature/java in idea, click "Mark Directory as" --> "Generated Sources Root".
    When the icon changes from red to blue, you can successfully jump to /debug/import/@Autowired